lukemccrae/beercrawl/readme.md

-A simple web app to generate localized beer crawls at a users location.
+A web app to generate localized beer crawls at a users location.

 Technologies used include the Google Maps API, HTML, CSS, and JavaScript.